 What are some things I can start doing?

 One thing to keep in mind is to take your time and make changes slowly.
 Don’t overwhelm yourself by starting everything at once.
+Slow and steady often does win the race.
 Keep a good record of what improvements have been noted, and slowly make sustainable changes over time.
-It can be a journey, and I empathize with you.
+It's a journey, and I empathize with you.
 Endometriosis is a challenging condition, and it may take some time to see cycle improvements and achieve a pregnancy.